 On the other side of the city, in the Gran Via de les.
 Corts Catalanes and Passeig de Carlos I, is the Plaza de Toros Monumental, with a capacity for 19.600 spectators.

-From this the Vil.la Olympica was born.
+From this, the Villa Olympica was born.
 The best architects in the country worked on the plans.
-In front of this completely new district, called Nova Icaria, there are seven kilometres of new beaches and a sports harbour.
-It is becoming an important residential and leisure centre.
-Its wide avenues and gardens, innumerable terraces and restaurants in front of the sea make it one of the areas of Barcelona with more future.
-It connects with the Passeig Maritim, also finished in 1992 and with the Barceloneta beaches.
+In front of this completely new district, called Nova Icaria, there are seven kilometers of new beaches and a sports harbor.
+It is becoming an important residential and leisure center.
+Its wide avenues and gardens, innumerable terraces, and restaurants in front of the sea make it one of the areas of Barcelona with more future.
+It connects with the Passeig Maritim, also finished in 1992, and with the Barceloneta beaches.

-The last part of this book is dedicated to the Barceloneta and the Barcelona’s beaches, in homage to the opening up to the sea produced by this latest urban transformation.
+The last part of this book is dedicated Barceloneta and Barcelona’s beaches, in homage to the opening up to the sea produced by this latest urban transformation.

 Barceloneta is a fishing district and was intended to house those who lost their homes when the old La Ribera district disappeared.
-It was begun in 1753, to a project by Prospero Vervoon, with one storey houses.
-However, in 1837, the baron de Meer authorized the addition of another storey to each building and it was the general marques de la Mina who authorized construction of this popular Barcelona district, which was the first “eixample” of Barcelona.
+It was begun in 1753, as a project by Prospero Vervoon, with a one-story house.
+However, in 1837, the baron de Meer authorized the addition of another story to each building and it was the general marques de la Mina who authorized the construction of this popular Barcelona district, which was the first “example” of Barcelona.

-The definitive “Eixample” was carried out to the plans of the engineer ildefons Cerda, regular blocks of flats 100m by 100m, in straight streets, which have an invariable width of 20m, and right angle cross roads, Passeig de Gracia, la Rambla de Cataluyna and la Diagonal were the only exceptions.
-Now with the latest constructions on the coast, the clearing of the Barceloneta beaches, finishing the Passeig Maritim,at the end of which the Port Olimpic was built and the creation of seven new beaches in the Poblenou district, this part of the coast has undergone one of the most beautiful transformations which could be given to Barcelona.
-The dream of a city, eminently seafaring and portuary, open to the sea. definitely its great destination which had not been fulfilled until now.
+The definitive “Eixample” was carried out to the plans of the engineer Ildefonso Cerda, regular blocks of flats 100m by 100m, in straight streets, which have an invariable width of 20m, and right-angle crossroads, Passeig de Gracia, la Rambla de Cataluyna and la Diagonal were the only exceptions.
+Now with the latest constructions on the coast, the clearing of the Barceloneta beaches, finishing the Passeig Maritim, at the end of which the Port Olimpic was built and the creation of seven new beaches in the Poblenou district, this part of the coast has undergone one of the most beautiful transformations which could be given to Barcelona.
+The dream of a city, eminently seafaring and mortuary, open to the sea. definitely, its great destination which had not been fulfilled until now.